jmcclenon/AWS/Security Token Service.md

 Questions:

 1. What is the name of the service to allow users to use their social media account to gain temporary access to the AWS platform: Web Identity Federation.
-2. What is the API call used to obtain temporary security credentials when authenticating using Web
+2. What is the API call used to obtain temporary security credentials when authenticating using Web Fe